-General Chemistry II (4) CHE 122
+CHE 122 General Chemistry II (4)

-Organic Chemistry I (4) CHE 301
+CHE 301 Organic Chemistry I (4)

-Organic Chemistry II (4) CHE 302
+CHE 302 Organic Chemistry II (4)

-Cell and Molecular Biology (4) BIO 233
+BIO 233 Cell and Molecular Biology (4)

-Genetics (4) BIO 234
+BIO 234 Genetics (4)

-Human Physiology (4) BMS 250
+BMS 250 Human Physiology (4)

 Additional coursework, and not just the classes required for the minor, will be necessary for students to be prepared to begin the competitive application process.
-(For example, a two-semester sequence in physics is required by most professional schools, and courses like biochemistry, histology, microbiology, human anatomy and psychology are likely to be recommended - if not required - by some programs.)
+(For example, a two-semester sequence in physics is required by most professional schools, and courses like biochemistry, microbiology, human anatomy and psychology are likely to be recommended - if not required - by some programs.)
 It is also important to note that, while only lecture components of courses are required for this minor, students at William Jewell are normally required to enroll in both lecture and laboratory components.
 Furthermore, professional schools will expect lab components to be present in these courses.